HealGaren/launchkey-mini-mk3-app-by-bolt/README.md

 ## Development Context

-This project was developed entirely through AI pair programming with Bolt.new, serving as a case study for:
+This project was developed entirely through prompt engineering with Bolt.new (except for bug fixes), serving as a case study for:

-1. AI-driven development capabilities
+1. Prompt-driven development capabilities
 2. Complex real-time web application architecture
 3. Modern React patterns and practices
 4. WebMIDI API implementation strategies

-The codebase demonstrates how AI can assist in creating production-ready applications while maintaining high code quality and following best practices.
+The codebase demonstrates how prompt engineering with AI can assist in creating production-ready applications while maintaining high code quality and following best practices.

 ## Technical Implementation